nanoframework/nanoFramework.IoT.TestStream/native-agent.md

 # Native agent installation

-## Pre requirements
+## Prerequisites

-Before attempting a first install, you will first need to install these dependencies on your PC:
+Before attempting a first install, you will need to install these dependencies on your PC:

 * [.NET 8.0 SDK](https://dotnet.microsoft.com/en-us/download).
 * [.NET Framework 4.8](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net48).
-* Optional windows updates and/or manual install serial port drivers for your nanoframework compatible device(s).
+* Optional Windows updates and/or manual installation of serial port drivers for your nanoFramework-compatible device(s).

 ## Agent installation
-Download the latest repo source.
+Download the latest repository source.

-Download the latest agent installation runner
+Download the latest agent installation runner.
 ![instructions](./docs/native-setup.png)

-By default, the agent will advertise almost all your environment variables including the name of the user, some key directories, and many many other elements.
+By default, the agent will advertise almost all your environment variables, including the username, some key directories, and many other elements.
 You can get rid of this by setting up the VSO_AGENT_IGNORE environment variable.
-Run the script with this specific setup to create this environment variable **before** you setup the configuration.
+Run the script with this specific setup to create this environment variable **before** you set up the configuration.

 From your source download directory, open the terminal as administrator, then: